DominoKorean/Render-dragon-shader-list/README.md

 https://play.google.com/store/apps/details?id=io.bambosan.mbloader

-> A Bedrock launcher that allows you to use Material Bin Loader with a single installation.
+> Allows RenderDragon shaders to be used as a resource pack.
+> For more details, see [this post](https://faizul726.github.io/blog/what-is-mb-loader/).

 <br>
 <br>